 - Simply tug on the wing and slice through the joint and any skin, removing the wings.

-Be careful with your fingers throughout this step as it’s all too easy to nick a bit of skin, especially if you don’t use a carving knife often.
+- Be careful with your fingers as it’s all too easy to nick a bit of skin, especially if you don’t use a carving knife often.

 Once sliced to perfection, push together your slices to reconstitute the whole, breast, run your knife or a spatula underneath and transfer it to your warmed platter.
 This is a neat, hassle-free presentation tip which will also help to keep your meat warm.

-How to slice leg meat – drumsticks and turkey thighs
+6. How to slice leg meat – drumsticks and turkey thighs (optional)

-This step is optional.
-I usually like to leave the drumsticks and thighs whole as some people love to eat the whole bit.
-But if you’re cooking for lots of people then you might not have a choice.
+I usually like to leave the drumsticks and thighs whole as some people love to eat the whole piece.
+If you’re cooking for lots of people, or are cooking a monster bird then you might not have a choice.

-First of all, you need to separate the drumsticks from the thighs.
-To do so, simply locate the connecting joint with your finger and slice through.
+- Separate the drumsticks from the thighs by locating the connecting joint with your finger and slice through.